MicrosoftDocs/power-platform/power-virtual-agents/ai-authoring/gpt-overview.md

 In other words, if the bot doesn't already have an answer for what the user is asking, it can get the information and create one "on-the-fly".

-See [How to use GPT AI to generate a bot's responses](gpt-answers.md) for how to set up and use the feature, along with tips for getting the best from the AI.
+See [Use AI to generate a bot's responses](gpt-answers.md) for how to set up and use the feature, along with tips for getting the best from the AI.

 ### Create and edit topics by talking to AI

 As part of creating a bot, a bot maker usually creates multiple, [individual topics](../authoring-create-edit-topics.md), with each topic corresponding to a particular issue or action.

-This can require a large amount of time, and often requires specialized knowledge in the field of conversational user experiences along with deep technical or domain knowledge.
+This can require a large amount of time, and often requires specialized knowledge in the field of conversational user experiences, along with deep technical or domain knowledge.
 This isn't always possible in every organization - especially those that rely on fusion teams where multiple disciplines work directly in the Power Virtual Agents authoring canvas.

 The **Describe it** option in the Power Virtual Agents preview canvas lets bot makers simply describe what they want to achieve, and then produces a topic path that achieves that goal.
 It does this by combining the natural language understanding models already in Power Virtual Agents with GPT-powered AI to: